- Stockline factory collapse - Glasgow

-They have also been deployed on numerous occasions by HM Coastguard in searches for missing persons over rocky coastal terrain and other difficult environments.
+They have also been deployed on numerous occasions by HM Coastguard in searches for missing persons over rocky coastal terrain and other difficult environments throughout Scotland.

 It takes a minimum of 18 months to train a USAR dog to the UK national standards for USAR operations.

-We currently have four operational USAR dog teams, with six dogs currently in training.
+We currently have five operational USAR dog teams:

 Our personnel and dogs also undertake a comprehensive course including studying for and undertaking examinations with the Fire and Rescue Service to qualify them to operate within the Inner Cordon at major incidents.

 As our USAR dog trainers have considerable experience of operational use of dogs in search & rescue and military work we used these skills not only to benefit the public in terms of search & rescue but in the area of accelerant detection dogs & water rescue dogs.